Lady Gaga Enigma + Jazz & Piano: Conception and stage

 The Enigma show involves a loose storyline about "healing and finding yourself", with a setting aiming to emulate a post-apocalyptic punk environment.
-A script was written by Gaga, with photographer Eli Russel largely contributing to the creative part of the show, as well.
+A script was written by Gaga, with photographer Eli Russell Linnetz largely contributing to the creative part of the show, as well.
 Billboard's Andreas Hale found the narrative "part Wizard of Oz and part Ghost in the Shell."
 Gaga wanted to integrate all her past hits into the show, while also giving it "a new feel for her interpretation of a Vegas show."
 The gig involves a character named Enigma, brought to life through motion capture by Gaga.
-Enigma was based on a character that was used during Gaga’s promotional rollout for her 2013 album, Artpop, called Petga.
+Enigma was based on a character that was used during Gaga's promotional rollout for her 2013 album, Artpop, called Petga.
 In a video posted on her social media by before the residency kicked off, Gaga referred to Enigma as her alter ego.
 Production designer LeRoy Bennett described the show as "a journey about Gaga and her Enigma character finding themselves within each other", therefore taking place "in various settings as she's going into her virtual world and her past.
-But it’s also the present and future, so it has to take on multiple personalities."
+But it's also the present and future, so it has to take on multiple personalities."
 Floating above the stage was a large light pod, which he called the "main lighting instrument" that could be interpreted as a spaceship or a cloud, or "energy beaming down on the stage to heal" Gaga.

 Gaga's aim for the Jazz & Piano part of her residency was "glamour and elegance".
 It features a 30-piece band in old-school booths, a stage illiuminated by neon colors, a curtain, and backdrop consisting of dangling crystals.
-LeRoy Bennett called it an extension of Gaga's joint concert series with Tony Bennett, the Cheek to Cheek Tour (2014–2015), adding that the "simple, but beatiful" concept transformed the venue into a jazz lounge.
+LeRoy Bennett called it an extension of Gaga's joint concert series with Tony Bennett, the Cheek to Cheek Tour (2014–2015), adding that the "simple, but beautiful" concept transformed the venue into a jazz lounge.